Energy and marine resources

 The growing world population will need more and more food and energy.
 Sustainable use of marine resources will help to meet this demand.

-Climate and forest cooperation
+Climate and forest

 Development policy and humanitarian efforts